ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Sunny.
 High near 37, with temperatures falling to around 34 in the afternoon.
-South southwest wind around 12 mph, with gusts
+South southwest wind 9 to 13 mph, with gusts
          as high as 23 mph.<br></div>
    </p>
    <p>